 The Graduate School of the University of Washington is administratively responsible for all graduate study.
 To apply to the Graduate Endodontics Program, applicants must submit an application to the UW Graduate School as well as meet all requirements set forth by the Graduate School.
 You can find information on the Graduate School’s policies and procedures, along with a link to the on-line application, on their “Understanding the Admissions Process” webpage.

 June 15th is the application deadline for admission into the Graduate Endodontics program for the following academic year, beginning in summer quarter.
-The class scheduled to start in the summer of 2023 has been selected.
-Current applicants may only apply for entry in the summer of 2024.
+The class scheduled to start in the summer of 2024 has already been selected.
+Current applicants may only apply for entry in the summer of 2025.
 Four students are admitted each cycle from among 60-100 applicants.

 There are no stipends available.
 Applicants must be prepared to meet all expenses, including tuition of $28,832 per academic year or $7,208 per quarter for Washington State residents.
 Non-resident tuition is $48,576 per academic year or $12,144 per quarter.
 The cost of a clinical photographic setup is approximately $1000.
 Additionally, a course fee of $500 is charged each quarter to cover the cost of clinical equipment, instruments, and supplies.